 Day and Night Brings New Discoveries and Delights in the 7th Arrondissement of Paris.

 The 7th arrondissement in Paris is special to me because young chefs, pastry makers and bakers have been opening their stores on the side streets.
-One new restaurant, Pertinance on rue de l’Exposition, just won its first Michelin star in their first year in business.
-This street is two blocks from the Beaune and has half a dozen excellent and affordable restaurants.
+One restaurant, Pertinance on rue de l’Exposition, just won its first Michelin star in their first year in business.
+This street is a stone’s throw away from our fractionals and has half a dozen excellent and affordable restaurants.
 Our current favorite is Philippe Excoffier, the former head chef at the American Embassy.
 The restaurant deserves every accolade for his original dishes.

 Savor those simple moments during an afternoon walk.
 Even the window displays are worth a second look.
 It’s magic in the 7th arrondissement of Paris.